Coming to Georgia Public Broadcasting in Spring 2026

 After retiring from baseball, Mize then spent 28 years waiting for an invite from baseball’s Hall of Fame before he was finally inducted in 1981.

 Grillo's 20-year writing journey is a story in itself.
-He raised a family within 20 miles of Mize’s home and took a 20-year break from writing the book to help care for his son born with severe cerebral palsy.
+He raised a family within 20 miles of Mize’s home and took a 20-year break from writing the book to help care for his son.
 During that time, more resources became available online and Grillo learned something about Mize that few people knew.

 Mize grew up in the racist Jim Crow South.
-But unlike his cousin, the irascible Ty Cobb, he played in the off-season with and against some of the greatest Black athletes and Negro Leaguers of the day.
-He took the field alongside Ted Williams and Joe DiMaggio, but when asked to name the greatest player he ever saw, Mize named the Cuban-born Martín Dihigo who he played with in the early 1930s.
+But in the off-season he played with and against some of the greatest Black athletes and Negro Leaguers of the day—this during an era when it was illegal in the Deep South for Blacks and Whites to play on the same field together.
+He played alongside Ted Williams, Joe DiMaggio and a young Mickey Mantle, but when asked to name the greatest player he ever saw, Mize named the Cuban-born Martín Dihigo who he played with in the early 1930s.

-Greg White, a former recreation center director in Decatur, Ga., helped Moore achieve his dream of being an ambassador for Negro League baseball before he died in 2016 at the age of 99.
+In 1992, Greg White, a former recreation center director in Decatur, Ga., began volunteering to help Moore achieve his dream of being an ambassador for Negro League baseball before he died in 2016 at the age of 99.

 We think there might be lessons to be learned from Mize and Moore, Grillo and White.